arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/patterns/glossary/README.md

 Type constructors are useful when matched with typeclasses because they help us represent instances of parametrized classes -the containers- that work for all generic parameters -the content-.
 As type constructors is not a first class feature in Kotlin, Λrrow uses an interface `Kind<F, A>` to represent them.
-HK stands for Higher Kind, which is the name of the language feature that allows working directly with type constructors.
+Kind stands for Higher Kind, which is the name of the language feature that allows working directly with type constructors.

 #### Higher Kinds